Madison Metropolitan School District: Partnerships

 The Madison Metropolitan School District has many partnerships in the area.
 "At Home In Madison" is a partnership of business, community, school and city leaders that provides information to home buyers and relocating families about Madison's schools, neighborhoods and resources for home ownership.

 Several before and after school programs are offered by local business and organizations.
 The local YMCA provides services for several of the local schools, including before and after school programs at Elvehjem, Gompers, Kennedy, Sandburg, and Schenk Elementary schools.
 Madison School and Community Recreation (MSCR) offers after school programs known as The Safe Haven Community and Learning Center, to which students must apply in order to participate.
 The Playful Kids Learning Clubhouse offers after school programs at Crestwood and Muir Elementary schools, and the Red Caboose does so at Lapham and Marquette Elementary schools.
 The Wisconsin Youth Company offers both before and after school at specific locations.

 Madison Metropolitan School District also has a partnership with the local universities and colleges.
-Forward Madison is a partnership between Madison Metropolitan School District and UW-Madison’s School of Education.
-As well, students from the University of Wisconsin–Madison, University of Wisconsin–Whitewater, Edgewood College, and Madison Area Technical College are welcomed into the classrooms of several schools within MMSD as a part of their degree program.
+Forward Madison is a partnership between Madison Metropolitan School District and UW-Madison's School of Education.
+As well, students from the University of Wisconsin–Madison, University of Wisconsin–Whitewater, Edgewood University, and Madison Area Technical College are welcomed into the classrooms of several schools within MMSD as a part of their degree program.
 Additionally, the schools are a resource for research and information for the universities.